 As the Chairman of the SABJE, I continue to support the investment in the Jewish ethos of our Schools, growing student engagement with their own identity and the State of Israel.
 In working with the Board members and School management, I am committed to finding ways to continually improve the treasure that previous generations bequeathed to our community.

-Chairman of the SABJE
+Chairman SABJE Board

 Message from Rabbi Kacev

 The King David Schools, Linksfield, Victory Park, Sandton, Ariel, Minnie Bersohn and Rosabelle Klein Nursery School in Waverley, sit at the heart of the South African Jewish community.